 1. Price Your Menu According To The Type Of Restaurant

 One of the most important, restaurant menu pricing strategies, before you decide the price of any dish on our restaurant menu, you must keep your restaurant format in mind.
-The amount you charge will include the cost of raw materials, cost of labour, costs of restaurant décor, regular maintenance costs and other such expenses.
-Ideally, the menu price must be the sum of your food cost, overhead cost, labour cost and projected profit for that item.
+The amount you charge will include the cost of raw materials, cost of labor, costs of restaurant décor, regular maintenance costs and other such expenses.
+Ideally, the menu price must be the sum of your food cost, overhead cost, labor cost and projected profit for that item.

 For this, you need to calculate your Gross Margin Value (GMV) which is the difference between the menu price and the food cost of a dish.
 The formula to calculate GMV is: